 Contemporary Music for Yoga Lovers

-Just about every yoga or pilates class I've taken has a similar style new age music playing in the background.
+Just about every yoga or pilates class I've taken has a similar style of new-age music playing in the background.
 When you practice in your home, you can listen to whatever you want.
-Here, you will find two of my choices for music to listen to while doing yoga or pilates, or while relaxing and unwinding.
+Here, you will find two of my choices for music to listen to while doing yoga or pilates or while relaxing and unwinding.

-OK Computer is Radiohead's quintessential album, noted for it's drama, emotion, and layered melodies, which means it works for yoga quite well.
-It's also one of the few (non greatest hits) albums I own that I can listen from start to finish—it's one of my all time favorites.
+OK Computer is Radiohead's quintessential album, noted for its drama, emotion, and layered melodies, which means it works for yoga quite well.
+It's also one of the few (non-greatest hits) albums I own that I can listen to from start to finish—it's one of my all-time favorites.

 Yoga and Pilates Videos and Books

-A book or DVD is an easy choice yoga lovers and pilates lovers because it gives us a chance to practice at home -- or wherever we may find ourselves.
+A book or DVD is an easy choice for yoga lovers and pilates lovers because it gives us a chance to practice at home—or wherever we may find ourselves.
 I have two suggestions below, but there are a TON of other options available online.

-Mari Winsor, pilates instructor to the stars, created two fun and invigorating 20 minute ab workouts for this DVD based on the requests she's received from her famous clients (which include Melanie Griffith, Miley Cyrus, Drew Barrymore, Daisy Fuentes, Emma Stone, Jewel, Sharon Stone, Meg Ryan, Minnie Driver, and Marisa Tomei).
+Mari Winsor, a pilates instructor to the stars, created two fun and invigorating 20-minute ab workouts for this DVD based on the requests she's received from her famous clients (which include Melanie Griffith, Miley Cyrus, Drew Barrymore, Daisy Fuentes, Emma Stone, Jewel, Sharon Stone, Meg Ryan, Minnie Driver, and Marisa Tomei).
 Seasoned pilates lovers say that the workouts remain interesting and challenging, even after many sessions.

 Yoga and pilates mats need to be cleaned, but you need to be careful that whatever you're using won't degrade the material or make the mat slick.
 A little while ago, I was looking up different yoga mat cleaners online, but I was discouraged by how expensive they were.
-Luckily, yoga mat cleaner can be made at home from as little as 3 ingredients.
-Slap a cute little label on it and it would make a lovely inexpensive gift.
+Luckily, yoga mat cleaner can be made at home from as little as three ingredients.
+Slap a cute little label on it, and it would make a lovely, inexpensive gift.

-- 1 part distilled white vinegar - Don't be afraid of the vinegar.
+- one part distilled white vinegar; don't be afraid of the vinegar.
 It dries clean, meaning it does not have a scent once dried.
 It's also a natural deodorizer and disinfectant.
 These are good things!

-- 1 drop of essential oil per ounce of the bottle (so if the bottle is 2 oz, use 2 drops; if it is 8 oz, use 8 drops) - You can eyeball this and add more if you'd like a stronger scent, but be careful because essential oils are quite concentrated, plus you don't want to create an oil slick!
+- one drop of essential oil per ounce of the bottle (so if the bottle is 2 oz, use two drops; if it is 8 oz, use eight drops); you can eyeball this and add more if you'd like a stronger scent, but be careful because essential oils are quite concentrated, plus you don't want to create an oil slick!

 Pour all these together into a spray bottle and shake it up before each use.
-To clean the yoga mat, simply spray it on, then wipe it off with a damp towel and let dry.
-Dirtier mats can sit with the spray on it for a few minutes before wiping it down.
+To clean the yoga mat, simply spray it on, then wipe it off with a damp towel and let it dry.
+Dirtier mats can sit with the spray on them for a few minutes before wiping down.

 As for essential oils, you can mix and match to create your own scent.
-Be sure you choose an essential oil that is antibacterial/antimicrobial such as: lavender, tea tree, peppermint, eucalyptus, lemon, lemongrass, orange, sandalwood, pachouli, etc. You can also substitute witch hazel for the vinegar.
+Be sure you choose an essential oil that is antibacterial/antimicrobial such as lavender, tea tree, peppermint, eucalyptus, lemon, lemongrass, orange, sandalwood, patchouli, etc. You can also substitute witch hazel for vinegar.

-Lavendar oil is what I use in my yoga mat spray.
-Even though vinegar does dry "clean" (ie it doesn't smell like anything once it dries), it's nice to have that smell covered up while you're cleaning your mat.
-Plus lavender is fantastic natural calming scent as well as a natural antibacterial agent making it ideal for a yoga mat spray.
+Lavender oil is what I use in my yoga mat spray.
+Even though vinegar does dry "clean" (i.e., it doesn't smell like anything once it dries), it's nice to have that smell covered up while you're cleaning your mat.
+Plus, lavender is a fantastic natural calming scent as well as a natural antibacterial agent, making it ideal for a yoga mat spray.

-If you're feeling more adventerous, consider purchasing an essential oils set and mixing your own custom scents for yoga mat spray.
-The set shown here comes with 6 favorite natural antibacterial essential oils: lavender, eucalyptus, lemongrass, orange, peppermint, and tea tree.
+If you're feeling more adventurous, consider purchasing an essential oil set and mixing your own custom scents for yoga mat spray.
+The set shown here comes with six favorite natural antibacterial essential oils: lavender, eucalyptus, lemongrass, orange, peppermint, and tea tree.

 © 2013 Shay Marie